knight6700/Real-Time-Order-Status-Case-study/Code.md

 ```
 ### Full Feature Scale:
 - Implement a Dependency Container to manage and inject a shared instance of `WebSocketClient`, ensuring centralized control, improved testability, and better resource management across the app.
+- Apply modularization to the socket layer to ensure it is reusable, testable, and easily maintainable across all modules within the app.
 ---

 ## Dependencies